USRSE/usrse.github.io/.github/PULL_REQUEST_TEMPLATE.md

 <!--- If you're unsure about any of these, don't hesitate to ask.
 We're here to help! -->
 - [ ] I have posted the link for the PR in the usrse slack (#website) to ask for reviewers
 - [ ] I have previewed changes locally
-- [ ] I have updated the CHANGELOG and (if necessary) the README.md
+- [ ] I have updated the README.md if necessary

 cc @usrse-maintainers